Parliamentary Committees

 Committee on Public Undertakings (COPU)

-The Committee on Public Undertakings (COPU) was constituted in 1964 to examine the functioning of public sector enterprises.
-Composition: 22 members — 15 from Lok Sabha and 7 from Rajya Sabha.
-The Chairman is appointed by the Speaker.
+Constituted in 1964, COPU scrutinizes public sector enterprises.
+It has 22 members: 15 from LS and 7 from RS.
+The Speaker appoints the Chairman.
 Term: one year.
-Functions: examines reports and accounts of public undertakings specified in the Fourth Schedule of the Rules of Procedure; examines CAG reports on public undertakings; assesses whether public enterprises are managed according to sound business principles and prudent commercial practices; examines autonomy and efficiency of public undertakings.
-COPU can examine any Central public sector enterprise (CPSE) including those under the Companies Act and statutory corporations.
-It cannot examine matters of major government policy or day-to-day administration.
-The committee's scope covers financial management, operational efficiency, pricing policy, investment decisions, compliance with government directives, and corporate governance.
-With the increasing importance of disinvestment and privatization, COPU's role has evolved to examine the process and rationale of disinvestment.
-Notable COPU reports have covered Air India, BSNL, MTNL, Coal India, and other major PSUs.
-The committee also examines the performance of PSUs vis-a-vis their Memoranda of Understanding (MoUs) with the government.
+COPU examines reports and accounts of public undertakings listed in the Fourth Schedule of the Rules of Procedure, reviews CAG reports on those undertakings, and checks whether PSUs follow sound business principles and prudent commercial practices.
+It also assesses PSU autonomy and efficiency.
+COPU can examine any Central Public Sector Enterprise (CPSE) under the Companies Act or a statutory corporation.
+It cannot examine major policy questions or day-to-day administration.
+The committee covers financial management, operational efficiency, pricing policy, investment decisions, compliance with government directives, and corporate governance.
+With disinvestment and privatization gaining ground, COPU now also examines disinvestment processes and their rationale.
+Notable COPU reports cover Air India, BSNL, MTNL, and Coal India.
+The committee benchmarks PSU performance against Memoranda of Understanding signed with the government.

 Joint Parliamentary Committees (JPCs)